chriswininger/online-cv/README.md

 ### About `./_site`

-This is where jekyll would but the build output if the host was used to run `./jekyll build`.
+This is where Jekyll would but the build output if the host was used to run `./jekyll build`.
 This is not really used anymore as we are handling the build in docker.
 It does not need to be checked in and can be deleted if present.

 ### Build Steps ###